suarezgary/CodeWarrior-4wheelsRobot/README.md

 -Read commands send by Electromagnetic Pulses with the coils.
 -Handle commands and make different actions: forward, turn left, turn right, turn around.

-This programm was fully test and works!
+This programm was fully tested and works!